Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 When it comes to pricing your online course, there are several factors to consider.

-- Firstly, research your competitors and see how much they charge for similar courses.
+- First, see how much your competitors are charging for similar courses.
 It will give you an idea of the market rate and help you determine a fair price for your course.

 - Secondly, you should consider the value of your course and the amount of time and effort you have put into creating it.
 A course that offers unique and valuable content may be priced higher than one that covers similar topics but offers less value.